 How gratifying is it to dig into a plate of spicy, meaty, cheesy goodness?
 These enchiladas are worth the extra effort it takes to make the sauce instead of using jarred or canned.

 I first had a Tex-Mex enchilada using brisket during a dinner party in Houston, TX.
 I was instantly in love and asked for the recipe.
 Unfortunately, my host could tell me the ingredients, but not the amounts and they smoked their own brisket for a ridiculous (albeit yummy) amount of time.

 My next foray into Tex-Mex enchiladas was at a diner in Austin, TX.
 This enchilada was very spicy, had no cheese, and had a very dark sauce.
 It was delicious but much different than anything I had tasted thus far.

 **Sigh**.
 I was on my own on this one.
 There are so many variations on this type of enchilada.
 Flour tortillas or corn?
 Tomatoes in the sauce or no tomatoes?
 Cheese or no cheese?
 Well, the cheese decision was an easy one.
 All things are better with cheese.

 I liked the brisket, but I wasn’t going to smoke one just to make enchiladas.
-I thought quite a bit about what it was that makes comfort food, well, comforting.
+I thought quite a bit about what it was that makes comfort food so comforting.
 Warm and gooey.
 Spicy-but not too spicy.
-And, I don’t want to chew too much – too much work when I want comfort.
-So, the meat should be almost a melt in the mouth consistency.
+And, I don’t want to chew too much.
+Chewy food is too much work when I want comfort.
+So, the meat should be almost a melt-in-the-mouth consistency.
 Yeah, I can do this.

 I wanted the sauce to have a bit of tomato flavor, but just a bit.
 Some spice, with a subtle sweetness.
 Smoky, but just a bit.